RedisLabs/redislabs-docs/content/rc/_index.md

 against all possible failure scenarios by utilizing efficient diskless in-memory replication across racks, zones, data-centers and regions, instant automatic failover, persistence (AOF or snapshot), backups and disaster recovery.
-Redis Enterprise Cloud has demonstrated resilience over many years, providing hundreds of thousands of databases with continuous operation while withstanding hundreds of cloud outages, all without data loss or interruption of service.
+Redis Cloud Essentials has demonstrated resilience over many years, providing hundreds of thousands of databases with continuous operation while withstanding hundreds of cloud outages, all without data loss or interruption of service.